rinzlerlabs/viam-fan-controller/README.md

 #### Attributes

-The following attributes are available for `viam-soleng:fan:pwm` fans:
+The following attributes are available for `rinzlerlabs:fan:pwm` fans:

 | Name | Type | Inclusion | Description |
 | ---- | ---- | --------- | ----------- |